 Development of sound philosophy of effective and affective teaching in the elementary school.
 Includes effective instructional practices, quality assessment, and creating a positive learning environment.
-A 50-hour field experience in school classrooms required.
+Field experience is required.
 Candidates must be admitted to the TEP before taking this course.